Anglophone Crisis

-The Anglophone Crisis (Crise anglophone), also known as the Ambazonian War of Independence or the Cameroonian Civil War, is an ongoing civil war in the Northwest and Southwest regions of Cameroon, part of the long-standing Anglophone problem with profound root causes.
-Following the suppression of the 2016–17 Cameroonian protests, Ambazonian nationalists or separatists in the Anglophone territories of Northwest and Southwest Regions (formerly known as the Southern Cameroons) launched a guerrilla campaign against the Cameroon Armed Forces, and later unilaterally proclaimed independence.
-In November 2017, the government of Cameroon declared war on the separatists and sent its army into the Anglophone regions.
+The Anglophone Crisis (Crise anglophone), also known as the Ambazonia War, is an ongoing armed conflict in the English-speaking Northwest and Southwest regions of Cameroon, between the Cameroonian government and Ambazonian separatist groups, part of the long-standing Anglophone problem.
+Following the suppression of 2016–17 protests by Cameroonian authorities, separatists in the Anglophone regions (formerly collectively known as the Southern Cameroons) launched a guerrilla campaign and later proclaimed independence.
+Within two months, the government sent its army into the Anglophone regions.

 Starting as a low-scale insurgency, the conflict spread to most parts of the Anglophone regions within a year.
 By the summer of 2019, the government controlled the major cities and parts of the countryside, while the Ambazonian nationalists held parts of the countryside and regularly appeared in the major cities.
-A year later, clearly-defined frontlines had emerged, sometimes with a tacit mutual understanding between the belligerents on who controls which areas; while Cameroon would raid separatist-controlled towns and villages, it would not seek to outright recapture them, focusing instead on securing the major urban areas.
-The Cameroonian government is supported by the Buhari administration in Nigeria, while at least one Ambazonian group is allied to Biafran separatists.
-The faction of the Interim Government of Ambazonia led by Samuel Ikome Sako has distanced itself from this alliance, hoping instead to mend ties with Nigeria.
+Separatists have occasionally carried out raids into the neighboring Francophone regions of Littoral and West.
 Thousands of people have been killed in the war, and more than half a million have been forced to flee their homes.
-Although 2019 saw the first known instance of dialogue between Cameroon and the separatists, as well as a state-organized national dialogue and the granting of a special status to the Anglophone regions, the war continued to intensify in late 2019.
-The 2020 Cameroonian parliamentary election brought further escalation, as the separatists became more assertive while Cameroon deployed additional forces.
-While the COVID-19 pandemic saw one armed group declare a unilateral ceasefire to combat the spread of the virus, other groups and the Cameroonian government ignored calls to follow suit and kept on fighting.
+The Cameroonian government was supported by the Buhari administration in Nigeria, while at least one Ambazonian group is allied to Biafran separatists.

-Limited attempts have been made at negotiating.
-Talks mediated by Switzerland in 2019 ultimately failed, and the Ambazonian leadership crisis has complicated the situation.
-The same year, separatist leaders who were extradited from Nigeria in 2018 were handed life sentences by a military tribunal.
-However, facing mounting international pressure for a global ceasefire, in July 2020 Cameroon began negotiating with these imprisoned leaders.
+Talks mediated by Switzerland in 2019 ultimately failed, and the Ambazonian leadership crisis has complicated any diplomatic process.
+Separatist leaders who were extradited from Nigeria in 2018 were in 2019 handed life sentences by a military tribunal.
+Facing mounting international pressure for a global ceasefire, in July 2020, Cameroon began negotiating with these imprisoned leaders.
 The talks were held between Sisiku Julius Ayuk Tabe and other imprisoned leaders and representatives of the Cameroonian government.
-The talks outlined a series of conditions for the Cameroonian government to accept that Ayuk Tabe said would create an "enabling environment" for substantial negotiations to occur.
+The talks outlined a series of conditions for the Cameroonian government to accept, which Ayuk Tabe said would create an "enabling environment" for substantial negotiations to occur.
 These talks ultimately failed, and fighting continued.